1. Why adult ADHD is so often missed

 - Just being busy.
 Real ADHD persists across less-busy periods.

 - Just being stressed.
-Real ADHD predates the current stress.
+Real ADHD predates the current stress and persists across different life situations.

 - Just modernity.
-Yes, smartphones make everyone more distracted; ADHD is about the underlying neurology that produces the pattern even without smartphones.
+Smartphones make everyone more distracted; ADHD is the underlying neurology that produces the pattern even without smartphones.

 - Just lacking discipline.
 Discipline doesn’t address dopamine dysregulation.

 - Just trauma.
-Trauma produces some executive issues; ADHD predates trauma in most cases.
+Trauma produces some executive issues; ADHD predates trauma in most cases and has different mechanism.
+Both can co-occur.

 - Hypothyroid, sleep apnea, anaemia, or other medical conditions.
 Worth ruling out with bloodwork.
 A good clinician will check.